College Counseling for Success

 What Colleges Look For

-In most holistic review processes, academic rigor and grades are typically given the greatest weight, followed by factors such as course trends, activities, essays, recommendations and personal qualities.
-The relative importance of each factor varies by institution and is outlined in each college’s Common Data Set.
+The relative importance of each factor varies by college and is outlined in each college’s Common Data Set.

 High School Planning